Compute MPC control law

 All connected signals must be finite.
 Simulink does not support infinite signals.

 If a variable is unconstrained in the controller object, the connected value is ignored.

 A controller intended for real-time applications should have "knobs" you can use to tune its performance when it operates with the real plant.
 This group of optional inports serves that purpose.

-The diagram shown below displays the MPC Controller block's three tuning knobs.
+The diagram shown below displays three of the MPC Controller block's four tuning knobs.
 In this simulation context, the knobs are being tuned by prestored signals (the ywt, duwt, and ECRwt variables in the From Workspace blocks).
 In practice, you would connect a knob or similar manual adjustment.

-Add an inport (y.wt) whose input is a vector signal defining a nonnegative weight for each controlled output variable (OV).
-This signal overrides the MPCobj.Weights.OV property, which establishes the relative importance of OV reference tracking.
+Add an inport (y.wt) for a vector signal containing a nonnegative weight for each controlled output variable (OV).
+This signal overrides the MPCobj.Weights.OV property of the mpc object, which establishes the relative importance of OV reference tracking.

 For example, if the preceding controller defined 3 OVs, the signal connected to the y.wt inport should be a vector with 3 elements.
 If the second element is relatively large, the controller would place a relatively high priority on making OV(2) track the r(2) reference signal.
 Setting a y.wt signal to zero turns off reference tracking for that OV.